 - Sweet potatoes love heat.
 So for our zone they are some of the last things we plant.
 Planting season is April 15-May 15th

-- Need at least 100 frost free days (northern climates can cover the ground with clear plastic to help warm up the soil)
+- Sweet potatoes need at least 100 frost free days (northern climates can cover the ground with clear plastic to help warm up the soil)

 - Sweet potatoes are not the same as yams and they’re different than regular potatoes, sweet potatoes are actually related to the morning glory

 - Once established you only need to water if you notice the vine wilting